Affiliate links on Android Authority may earn us a commission. Learn more.

-Yesterday it was revealed that Google’s new Pixel 2 and Pixel 2 XL come packing a hidden and not yet activated Pixel Visual Core chip.
-According to Google, the secondary chip is designed to compile HDR+ images 5x faster while consuming just 1/10th of the power compared with running on an application processor.
-The Pixel Visual Core will also handle complex imaging and machine learning tasks related to the camera, which could come to include auto image adjustments based on the scene, among other uses.
+According to Google, the secondary chip is designed to compile HDR+ images 5 times faster than an application processor — with 1/10th the power consumption.
+The Pixel Visual Core also handles complex imaging and machine learning tasks related to the camera, which includes auto image adjustments based on the scene, among other uses.

-Even though consumers aren’t making use of the technology yet— it will be enabled with the arrival of the Android 8.1 developer preview— this is still a notable development for Google.
-The Pixel Visual Core is the company’s first piece of custom designed silicon to make its way into a smartphone, giving the company tighter control over its phones capabilities than ever before.
+Pixel Visual Core was enabled in the Pixel 2 with the arrival of the Android 8.1 developer preview.
+The Pixel Visual Core is the company’s first piece of custom-designed silicon to make its way into a smartphone, giving the company tighter control over its phone’s capabilities than ever before.

 Two SoCs in one phone

-Machine learning and a heterogeneous approach to computing – using dedicated hardware to perform certain tasks more efficiently – aren’t new concepts in the smartphone space.
-SoC manufacturers like Qualcomm have been pushing processing in this direction for a couple of generations and already include dedicated image signal processor (ISP) and digital signal processor (DSP) components inside its Snapdragon 835, which you’ll find inside the new Pixel phones.
+Machine learning and a heterogeneous approach to computing — using dedicated hardware to perform certain tasks more efficiently — aren’t new concepts in the smartphone space.
+SoC manufacturers like Qualcomm have been pushing processing in this direction for a couple of generations and already include dedicated image signal processor (ISP) and digital signal processor (DSP) components inside its flagship Snapdragon series.
+You’ll find all of this inside the new Pixel phones.
 Qualcomm is already targeting these components for power efficient use with machine learning, image processing, and data crunching tasks.
 Clearly, Google wants to augment or surpass these capabilities.

-Opting for a stand-alone processing unit is an unusual choice, suggesting that Google wants to seriously augment the Snapdragon 835's built-in DSP capabilities.
+Opting for a stand-alone processing unit is an unusual choice, suggesting that Google wants to seriously augment the main processor's built-in DSP capabilities.

 Google opting for an additional, stand-alone Image Processing Unit (IPU) is an unusual choice.
-Ideally these components should be closely integrated with the CPU and GPU to avoid any latency issues transferring data in and out of the processor.
-However Google can’t build any custom silicon into Qualcomm’s design, the only option if it wants custom hardware is to design a secondary stand-alone SoC to communicate with the main application processor, and that’s exactly what the Vision Core does.
+Ideally, these components should be closely integrated with the CPU and GPU to avoid any latency issues transferring data in and out of the processor.
+However Google can’t build any custom silicon into Qualcomm’s design, the only option for custom hardware is to design a secondary stand-alone SoC to communicate with the main application processor, and that’s exactly what the Vision Core does.

 A look inside the Pixel Visual Core

 On the image processing side, the chip consists of eight IPU cores.
 Google states that each of these cores packs in 512 arithmetic logic units (ALUs), granting the ability to perform more than 3 trillion operations per second in a mobile power budget.
+Each core is designed for multiply-accumulate, a common machine learning function.
 For comparison, a Cortex-A73 CPU core inside a high-end mobile application processor only contains two basic integer units, along with load/store and FPUs.

-Even with heavily optimized SIMD extensions you would be lucky to maximize all of those capabilities at once on a CPU.
+Even with heavily optimized SIMD extensions, you would be lucky to maximize all of those capabilities at once on a CPU.
 A dedicated mass math processor will simply be faster at specific operations.
-The Visual Core appears to have been specifically designed for performing mass math operations across the millions of a pixel in a picture, so this type of setup can be well utilized for imaging tasks.
+The Visual Core appears is specifically designed to perform mass math operations across the millions of pixels in a picture, so this type of setup can be well utilized for imaging tasks.
+In a nutshell, the Pixel Visual Core takes in lots of pixel data from the camera and computes new pixels for the best looking output.
 A CPU has to deal with a wider range of possible operations, so a 512 ALU design wouldn’t be practical or useful for general applications.

 With 512 ALUs in each IPU core, Google's Visual Core is designed for mass parallel math, perfect for image processing and mass neural networks.